gatewayitconsulting/GatewayITConsulting/README.md

 ## About me

-I am a Salesforce Commerce Cloud Developer currently working for Ignition Commerce.
+I am a Salesforce Commerce Cloud Developer currently working for Citizen Watch America.

 I love making beautiful user experiences whether it is for front-end consumers or business users that empower websites.